What Do You Need to Know About Medicare Supplement Insurance Plans in South Carolina?

-South Carolina residents have 8 Medigap or Medicare Supplement plans from which to choose.
+In 2022, South Carolina residents have many Medigap or Medicare Supplement plans from which to choose.
 These include basic benefits from Plans A, B, D, G, K, L, M and N. Medigap Plans C, E, F, H, I and J are no longer available to those who are newly eligible to Medicare but enrollees are grandfathered into their plan.

 As of 2020, Medicare Supplement plans will no longer sell Medigap Plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement Plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap Plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan if they want.